 The musical Hamilton is a phenomenon.
 Combining the techniques and beats of rap with the biography of the Founding Father on the ten-dollar bill, Hamilton has taken Broadway by storm and is now a Pulitzer Prize winner for Drama.
 Students around the country are learning about history and language from this musical.
 Below are 50 vocabulary words from Act 1, and here are 50 vocabulary words from Act 2.

 National Grilled Cheese Day is celebrated on April 12.
 To show our appreciation for this iconic sandwich, we present a metaphorical "grilled cheese" sandwich - synonyms for "grill" or question, combined with synonyms for "cheesy."

 The scourge of spellers, silent letters are often a stumbling block when learning how to write in English.
 To the modern eye, it's unclear what these letters are doing in the words in question, and learners sometimes simply have to memorize them.
 But the silent letters are very often hidden remnants of how the words passed through different languages on their way to English.
 Here are 20 words that prove that English spelling is far from rational

 Spring is a time of thaw, rebirth and growth.
 The flowers bloom, the birds sing, and many things seem new again in the sunny weather.
-Here are twelve vocabulary words related to the warmth of spring and everything associated with it.
+Here are fifteen vocabulary words related to the warmth of spring and everything associated with it.